 The intention of this guide is to make sure you, as a first-time buyer or home mover, have an idea of how long each step takes in the process.
 First-time buyer mortgages needn’t be a headache and by the time it takes to read this article we hope you feel more confident about buying your first home.

 Learn the time frames from initially speaking to a mortgage broker and getting a mortgage agreement in principle to you receiving your keys.
 We will then focus on the next stages of getting an application underway once the desired property has been chosen, to finally getting a mortgage offer.
-Then onto the most exciting part that is when a mortgage completes and you get to pick up your keys and officially own your very own home.
+Then the most exciting part is when a mortgage completes and you get to pick up your keys and officially own your very own home.

 How long does it take to get a mortgage offer?